WallStreetMojo

 RMD applies to many different retirement plans such as traditional IRA, SIMPLE IRA, 401(k) and 403(b) plans, etc.

-How to Calculate Using the Required Minimum Distribution Calculator?
+How to Calculate using the Required Minimum Distribution Calculator?

-One needs to follow the below steps in order to calculate the amount of Required Minimum Distribution.
+One needs to follow the steps below to calculate the required minimum distribution amount.

-Step #1 – One needs to locate the age on the IRS table, which is given above (uniform life table).
+1. One needs to locate the age on the IRS table, which is given above (uniform life table).

 Example #1